 If you do choose to undertake the Wahls Protocol, described exhaustively in the book, help is on the way.
 Plans are currently in the works for Wahls frozen meals and a 30-day Wahls residential retreat.
 Recipes are at www.terrywahls.com, along with supportive stories.

 Losing Weight, Feeling Better

-Wahls has been riding a tidal wave of momentum, and much has broken her way.
-One exception is the endorsement of the traditional medical community.
+Wahls has been riding a tidal wave of momentum, and much has broken her way—except for the endorsement of the traditional medical community.
 Wahls’ hope is that the scientific validation coming out of her research can change this.

 “Our clinical trials show that we’re having a very large impact on fatigue, a 40-percent reduction,” she said.
 “The most serious side effect?
 If you’re overweight, you lose weight without being hungry and get back to your ideal body weight.”

 The clinical trials employ the same interventions Wahls used in the first year of her recovery.
 The 20-person study’s first year concluded in December 2013.
 Wahls plans to publish several papers showing changes in balance, walking, mood, thinking ability, and quality of life.
 Her first paper was published in January 2014 in the Journal of Alternative and Complementary Medicine.